2774326573/notion.nvim/README.md

 2. Share the database (or specific pages) with that integration and grant **Can edit** permissions.
 3. Export environment variables before launching Neovim:
    - `NOTION_API_TOKEN` – integration secret.
-   - `NOTION_DATABASE_ID` – 32-character id from the database URL (strip dashes).
    - Optional: `NOTION_TITLE_PROPERTY` if your title column is not `"Name"`.
 4. Install tree-sitter grammars: `:TSInstall markdown markdown_inline`.
 5. Restart Neovim and try:
    - `:NotionListRecent` to choose a page.
    - `:NotionOpen <page_id>` to jump straight to a known page.
    - `:NotionNew` to create and open a fresh page.
 6. Edit as Markdown and write (`:w`) to sync back to Notion.
-If you configured multiple databases, use `:NotionSelectDatabase` to switch the active one.
+Use `:NotionSelectDatabase` (or your own key bindings) to switch databases when needed.

 ## Commands